 Tomb Raider Chronicles was possibly my least favourite game of the Tomb Raider series.
-Sure, it had fewer glitches and better controls than its ill-received successor Angel of Darkness but it offered nothing new in terms of game-play aside from a couple of new moves and its short, episodic nature made it feel more like an expansion pack than a standalone game.
+It may have had fewer glitches and better controls than its ill-received successor Angel of Darkness but it offered little new in terms of game-play aside from a couple of new moves.
+Its short, episodic nature made it feel more like an expansion pack than a standalone game.
 Having said that, Chronicles did have one major redeeming factor: the fact that three of its levels were set in Rome.

-The Mouth of Truth is so named because according to popular legend, it would bite off the fingers (or hand) of anyone who told a lie while their hand was placed in the mouth (think of it as an ancient lie detector).
+The Mouth of Truth is so named because popular legend says that it would bite off the fingers (or hand) of anyone who told a lie while their hand was placed inside the mouth.
+Think of it as an ancient lie detector.
 Thankfully for the hundreds of tourists who pose with their hands in the mouth each day, there are no verified reports of any hands or fingers being bitten off.

 In the level “Streets of Rome”, Lara had to stick her hand into the sculpture’s open mouth in order to open gates and access other parts of the level.
-Luckily for her, she survived the ordeal with her fingers intact and only had the occasional flock of pesky bats to deal with.
+Luckily for her, she survived the ordeal with her fingers intact and only had flocks of pesky bats to deal with.

-Although the legend surrounding the Mouth of Truth is thought to have originated in the Middle Ages, the sculpture itself is thought to date back to at least the 1st century BC.
-The Mouth was carved out of Pavonazzetto (or Phrygian) marble, which was quarried in modern-day Turkey, and depicts a horned, bearded man with a gaping mouth.
-The sculpture may be a depiction of Oceanus, the horned and bearded Titan associated with the world’s seas and rivers, though some believe it may have depicted the ancient god of the river Tiber.
+The legend surrounding the Mouth of Truth is thought to have originated in the Middle Ages but the sculpture itself may date back to the 1st century BC and could actually be even older.
+The sculpture depicts a horned, bearded man with a gaping mouth and was carved out of Pavonazzetto (Phrygian) marble, which had been quarried in modern-day Turkey.
+Some believe that this is the face of Oceanus, the horned and bearded Titan associated with the world’s seas and rivers.
+But it’s equally likely that it depicts the ancient god of the river Tiber.

-While the Mouth of Truth may raise more questions than we can answer, one thing is for sure: it has captured the attention and imagination of scholars, tourists, film-makers and game developers alike.
-The Mouth has appeared in several Hollywood films, including the 1953 film Roman Holiday (which made the Mouth famous worldwide) and the 1994 romantic comedy Only You, and in a number of video games, including Mega Man Battle Network 4, Animal Crossing and, of course, Tomb Raider Chronicles.
+While the Mouth of Truth may raise more questions than we can answer, one thing is for sure: it has captured the imagination of scholars, tourists, film-makers and game developers alike.
+The Mouth has appeared in several Hollywood films, including the 1953 film Roman Holiday – which made the Mouth famous worldwide – and the 1994 romantic comedy Only You.
+It has also appeared in a number of video games, including Mega Man Battle Network 4, Animal Crossing and, of course, Tomb Raider Chronicles.

 If you’d like to learn more about the Mouth of Truth, you can find plenty of useful information on Rita Benini and Massimo Portolani’s webpage Bocca della Verità: Facts, History and Legends.